ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

    100;w=60
 ~~~

-The definition of a quota-policy do not imply any specific
+The definition of a quota-policy does not imply any specific
 distribution of quota-units over time.
 Such non-standard details can be conveyed in the `quota-comments`.